The Rebirth of America's Pro-Natalist Movement

 There are a few exceptions, of course.
 Ivanka Trump has crisscrossed Capitol Hill advocating for her child-care policies and has spoken on these issues around the country, arguing that changing demographics and family structures warrant a tax-code overhaul.
 Child-friendly policies fit nicely with her personal brand—her latest book, Women Who Work, encourages women to reach the heights of both the professional world and maternal femininity.

 And yet, Ivanka Trump’s rehabilitation of the working mom doesn’t seem quite right, said Elizabeth Ananat, an associate professor at Duke who is affiliated with its Center for Child and Family Policy.
 “Her notion [is] that the working woman was a rundown, unglamorous service worker … and is now a curated, beautiful, successful, glamorous person,” she said.
 “It’s a very aspirational image—which isn’t necessarily bad, to have glamour.
 But that is not the typical working mom.”
-Ivanka’s policies on paid maternal leave and child-care share a similarly miscalibrated view of the average family, Ananat argued: Their structure means “it would be a lot of money to each family like hers.”
+Ivanka’s policies on paid maternal leave and child care share a similarly miscalibrated view of the average family, Ananat argued: Their structure means “it would be a lot of money to each family like hers.”

 Debate about family-friendly policymaking is very much happening on conservative terms.
-Today’s policy proposals are a far cry from the 1970s, when a comprehensive childcare program almost became law, but was vetoed by President Nixon.
+Today’s policy proposals are a far cry from the 1970s, when a comprehensive child-care program almost became law, but was vetoed by President Nixon.
 Over the past four decades, policymaking has shifted away from government-provided services toward a model that privileges workers and work-based benefits, Lovett said.
 “It’s about determining that we’re not going to provide the services.
 We’re going to provide services only through employment.”

 Still, Ivanka Trump has managed to expand this conservative debate around child-centered policies.
 Paid leave “has not been completely within the conversation in a lot of Republican circles for quite a while,” said Angela Rachidi, a research fellow at the American Enterprise Institute.
 “Even today, had it not been for proposals around paid leave from the Trump campaign … I’m not sure necessarily there would be the same conversation that we’re having right now.”